RedisLabs/redislabs-docs/content/rc/administration/setup/create-database.md

 aliases: /rv/administration/setup_and_editing/create-databases/
          /rc/administration/setup_and_editing/create-databases/
 ---
-Once you have a subscription, you can easily create a database in Redis Cloud Pro by following these steps:
+Once you have a subscription, you can easily create a database in Redis Cloud by following these steps:

-1. In the Redis Cloud Pro menu, click **Databases**.
+1. In the Redis Cloud menu, click **Databases**.
 1. In the subscription where you want to add the database, click ![Add](/images/rs/icon_add.png#no-click "Add").
 1. Configure the database:
     1. Enter a **Database Name** that is up to 40 characters long.